rubymonsters/speakerinnen_liste/README.md

 # Please use Rubocop

 ```
+# Open a dev shell
+$ make dev
-# Runs rubocop and corrects all errors it can
+# Run rubocop and correct all errors it finds
 $ rubocop -a
 ```